alexfedosov/move-tool/Readme.md

    Replace `/path/to/your/sample.wav` with the actual path to your audio file, and `/Users/your-username/Desktop` with where you want to save the output.

 ### Quick start for Windows Users
-1. Download the Windows version of Move Tool from [the latest release](https://github.com/alexfedosov/move-tool/releases/latest).
+1. Download the latest Windows version of Move Tool for [Intel/AMD processors](https://github.com/alexfedosov/move-tool/releases/latest/download/move-tool-windows-amd64.zip) or [ARM](https://github.com/alexfedosov/move-tool/releases/latest/download/move-tool-windows-arm64.zip)
 2. Open File Explorer and navigate to your Downloads folder.
 3. Right-click the downloaded file (it should be named something like `move-tool-windows.zip`) and select "Extract All".
 Choose a location to extract the files.
 4. Open Command Prompt (you can find it by pressing Win + R, typing "cmd", and pressing Enter).